openvstorage/ovs-documentation/Installation/esxi.md

     [deployOvs.py](https://github.com/openvstorage/openvstorage/blob/master/scripts/deployment/deployOvs.py)
     script (browse to openvstorage / scripts / deployment /) from [GitHub](https://github.com/openvstorage/openvstorage/).
--   In case you want to install Open vStorage Hyper-converged, at least 3 additional SATA disks are required for the Open vStorage Backend.
+-   In case you want to install Open vStorage with the native Open vStorage Backend, at least 3 additional SATA disks are required for the Open vStorage Backend.
 -   Per GB read cache on SSD/PCI-e flash, you will need to reserve 10 MB RAM in the Open vStorage Storage Router.

 ### Prerequisites before starting this guide: